alkampfergit/personal-blog/codewrecks/content/post/old/2010/10/how-to-check-if-a-user-belong-to-a-certain-role-in-asp-net.md

 tags: [ASPNET,Security]
 categories: [ASPNET]
 ---
-This question is really simple to answerâ€¦ or no?
+This question is really simple to answer... or no?
 Suppose you need to verify, in a service, if the user belongs to the xxxx group, and then take a different path of execution if the condition is true.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 if (Roles.IsUserInRole("xxxx"))